-MUS 334 Junior Recital
+MUS 334 Half Recital

 A recital performance presented in consultation with and under the supervision of the applied teacher.
 The program will consist of at least 30 minutes of music.
 The student is responsible for program preparation, publicity, and technical support, again under the supervision of the applied teacher.
 A hearing examination will be held 4 weeks prior to the recital date.
 Information, guidelines, and forms are available in the music office.
+Co-requisite: APM 331 or higher.
 There is a fee for this course.